 The Yamaha RX-V4A AV receiver is equipped with the latest processing technology.
 What you enjoyed with big screen content can now be enjoyed on your smaller screen.

-This Yamaha RX-V4A home theater receiver can go up to 8K with future support.
-It brings you the best audio technologies such as Dolby Vision, Dolby TrueHD and more through HDMI ports.
+This Yamaha RX-V4A is a 6 ohm home theater receiver that has 80 watts of power can go up to 8K with future support.
+This entry level receiver brings you the high end sound quality technologies such as Dolby Vision, Dolby TrueHD and more through its four HDMI ports and one HDMI output.

-The HDR 10+ delivers a dynamic range of colors, mimicking the spectrum in real-life to deliver an accurate portrayal of what is onscreen.
-If you like gaming, the Yamaha RX-V4A is the optimal choice for its enhanced gaming functionality, which will be available via future updates.
+The HDR 10+ delivers a range of colors, mimicking the spectrum in real-life to deliver an accurate portrayal of what is onscreen.
+If you like gaming, the Yamaha RX-V4A 6 ohm receiver with 80 watts per channel, is the optimal choice for its enhanced gaming functionality and compatibility with a controller app, which will be available via future updates.

 3. Denon AVR-S750H Receiver